BrandonTang89/AbstractionProject/juliaAutoAbstract/README.md

 - `load.tcl` : A startup script that loads and elaborates bp_test
 - `auto_abstract_simple.tcl` : The automatic abstraction (bp_simple) algorithm
 - `auto_abstract.tcl` : The full automatic abstraction algorithm
+    - Note: the algorithm is not yet complete - find_big_ands will only find small ands, and the XNOR case is currently non functional